samipiercy/MDEF/docs/term2/14-MakingSense.md

 # Making Sense & Meaning

-The following reflections is in response to the questions given:
+The following reflections is in response to the learnings from this course through discussion and the questions given:

 * How can design reconfigure systems of extraction?